docarray/docarray/docs/advanced/document-store/index.md

 Since most of these Document Stores use their implementation of the HNSW Approximate Nearest Neighbor Search algorithm, with various default HNSW parameters, we conducted 2 benchmarking experiments for the `Find By Vector` operation:
 * Set up the Document Stores with the same HNSW parameters
-* Set up the Document Stores with their default HNSW parameters at the time the benchmarking experiment was conducted
+* Set up the Document Stores with their default HNSW parameters at the time the benchmarking experiment was conducted.

 Furthermore, we provide the `Recall At K` value, considering the exhaustive search as the ground truth.
 This allows you to also take into consideration the quality, not just the speed.